Bingshick Lake

 Bingshick Lake doesn't see a lot of visitors.
 The portages through this area receive minimal maintenance and beavers have caused flooding of some of these paths.
 Those passing through here often come for the brook trout fishing.
 The Minnesota Department of Natural Resources stocks the lake on a regular basis with this species.

-Besides the brook trout fishing, another reason to come this way is if you can't find the portage from Fay Lake to Flying Lake (hint - its not there even though it is shown on maps) and you don't know about the unmarked portage from the east end of Fay Lake into the Chub River (from which you can portage to Flying Lake).
+Besides the brook trout fishing, another reason to come this way is if you can't find the portage from Fay Lake to Flying Lake shown on most maps.
+(Hint: It is very difficult to find since the Fay Lake end of the portage is flooded by beaver activity).
 The other way to get from Fay Lake to Flying Lake is to portage from Fay Lake to Glee Lake, then Glee Lake to Bingshick Lake, then Bingshick Lake to the Chub River and then portage a final time into Flying Lake.
-Whatever way you decide to go, it won't be a picnic, but you will likely have the place to yourself.
-Of the two routes, the one through Bingshick Lake is substantially longer and also more difficult.
+The two short portages along the Chub River between Flying Lake and Bingshick Lake are nasty little buggers.
+Whatever way you decide to go, it won't be a picnic, but you will likely have the place to yourself since not a lot of paddlers come this way.

 Exploring Bingshick Lake